Code-Institute-Submissions/portfolio-project-101/README.md

 ### CSS
 No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+### Java Script
+No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+### Accessability
+No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs

 # Deployment

-The site was deployed to GitHub pages:
+The site was deployed via GitHub pages:

 The __live__ link can be found here - https://svenloevgren.github.io/Portfolio-1-first-project/